owlboy/greatpug-public/README.md

 ### Change Log
+#### 2024.04.26 - The Great Pug
+* Modified player collision throughout the pug.
+* Performed some long overdue Booth Maintenance.
+* Adjusted audio falloff on pool table sounds
+* Fixed broken Tapster controls - Thanks @Zarniwoop!
+* Adjusted how collision works on staircases - Thanks @Zarniwoop!
+* Improved UV Maps in some areas.
+* Fixed various geometry holes - Thanks Wasmachineman-NL
+* Swapped back in various meshes that had regressed to older versions during the Unity 2022 upgrade.
+* Reduced overdraw in a few places.
+* Misc changes and additions.

 #### 2024.03.02 - The Great Pug
 * St. Patrick's day is almost upon us! ☘️
 * Gather some friends and have a party! - [Saturday March 16th at 7PM Pacific](https://arvr.social/@vrpug/112025733067610145)